evaherbst/Blender_remeshing_guide/README.md

 There are also other options in the remesh modifer (block, smooth, and sharp).
 Octree depth = 12 sometimes works well but in general the voxel remesh produces much better models.

+**Decimating**
+Sometimes the resolution of the mesh will be too high for the remesher to work.
+In this case, you can use a decimate modifier and adjust the slider to get the resolution you want.
+Then apply the modifier as described above.
+In some cases decimating and remeshing in Meshlab might be better (try it if Blender crashes a lot due to a very high res mesh).
 ___
 ### Smoothing Sculpting Tool
 The smoothing sculpting tool (in Sculpt mode) can be really useful if you want to locally smoothe an area (for example if there is jagged geometry).
 There is even an option to mirror the effects, so if your model is symmetrical about the X axis for example, you can select this: ![alt text](https://github.com/evaherbst/Blender_remeshing_guide/blob/main/images%20for%20workflow/mirror_X_axis.PNG) and then all of your smoothing that you perform on one side of the model will also be performed on the other side.